MPeace/portfolio/cases/cs1.md

 <div class="imgcaption">Forms before and after</div>

 <h4>Strategy / Approach</h4>
 <p>The backend code base had many legacy constraints and would place a number of limits on the design.
-Because of this, the project was split into three phases; paid customer products (?), marketing homepage (redesign?), and finally, a full website. </p>
+Because of this, the project was split into three phases; paid customer products, marketing homepage redesign, and finally, a full website. </p>

 <h4>Execution</h4>